 Freehold land is carried at cost.
 Losses arising from the retirement of, and gains and losses arising from disposal of property, plant and equipment which are carried at cost are recognised in the Statement of Profit and Loss.

-Leasehold improvements are amortised on straight line basis over the period of lease.
+Leasehold improvements are depreciated on straight line basis over the period of lease or their useful life, whichever is less.

 Transfers are made to investment properties only when there is a change in use.
 Transfers between investment property and owner-occupied property do not change the carrying amount of the property transferred and they do not change the cost of that property for measurement or disclosure purposes.